jonklein/Psh/TomToDo.md

 - Announce major changes on i3ci blog.
 - In README, make Major Changes section read better.
 - Add population, generations, and other statistics to the pre-run report of PushGP.
+- Add to "Problem Classes" section in README

 To Do Still
 -----------
-- Move problem class files to a new directory??
-- Add to "Problem Classes" section in README
 - Add float.erc and integer.erc to their respective registered instructions (i.e. for registered.float)
 - Examine how ERCs are added to PshGP, and how Koza or others recommend using them.
 - During Auto-simplification, instead of only flattening or removing random points, could run a subprogram for a bit, and then replace it by whatever constants are left on the stacks.
 This would be useful when code like "boolean.stackdepth" is used only to get a 0 on the int stack.